-Source: More in Common, July 2023 For the public, better access to nature also means finding solutions to practical problems when accessing nature locally particularly with regard to combating anti-social behaviour.
+Source: More in Common, July 2023 For the public, better access to nature also means overcoming some of the practical problems they see on accessing nature locally - particularly on anti-social behaviour.
 In focus groups, many also say that there is little point in investing in better access to nature and green spaces in local areas if they are going to be vandalised or not well maintained.
 What's the point in making the area look nice if it's just going to end up getting vandalised in a couple of months?
 Ellie, Loyal National, Oldham Why might nature access matter more broadly?